yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 <div class="InvenioRDM" markdown="1">
 [InvenioRDM](https://inveniosoftware.org/) is a research data management platform that allows you to store, share, and publish research data.
 You can connect to an InvenioRDM instance of your choice by following these steps:
 - Please fill the address to your InvenioRDM in the following field: `InvenioRDM instance endpoint` (for example, https://inveniordm.web.cern.ch/).
 This should include the protocol (http or https).
-- Use the `Allow Galaxy to export data to InvenioRDM?` slider to give permission to Galaxy to export data to your repository or not.
+- Use the `Allow Galaxy to export data to InvenioRDM?` option to give permission to Galaxy to export data to your repository or not.
 - Click on `Create`.
 </div>
 <div class="S3-Compatible-Storage-with-Credentials" markdown="1">